janwilmake/onlybrowse/README.md

 - MacOS Dock settings: hide by default.
 This gives you space.
 You won't need it
 - Safari Advance settings: show full website address.
 URL UX is super important for this
 - Change the hotkey in VSCode to close a file.
 Normally its Cmd+W, I recommend Cmd+E for easy access...
 Cmd+W closes the tab. https://lmpify.com/how-can-i-change-the-bcwg950
+- Alter title of `github.dev`.
+To make it easier to navigate across repos, this script edits the title to be just the reponame.  https://lmpify.com/how-can-i-make-a-tam-bzexzp0